Macon Bus Accident Lawyer

 If you or someone you love has been involved in a traffic accident with a bus, you may be able to recover monetary compensation for any physical, emotional and financial losses that resulted from the accident.

 The most common way of bringing a successful legal claim in such instances is under a theory of negligence.
 To prove negligence, the victim must show that the defendant failed in their duty to exercise reasonable care to avoid injury under the circumstances and that this failure caused the victim’s injuries.
 For example, carriers who encourage their employees to ignore the hours of service limits for drivers of buses that travel across state lines or who hire incompetent drivers who do not possess the requisite Commercial Driver’s License (CDL) with a passenger endorsement may be guilty of negligence in any resulting accidents.

-Pursuing a Bus Accident Claim in Georgia
+Pursuing a Bus Accident Claim

 Claims arising from interstate bus accidents require lawyers familiar with fleet maintenance procedures as well as federal laws that dictate safety rules and regulations.
 Claims arising from accidents involving school buses require lawyers familiar with municipal immunity and the principles of agency.

 The Mann Law Firm has experienced attorneys to handle the investigation and litigation of your unique bus accident claim.
 We have successfully represented bus accident/injury suits throughout Georgia.
 While we cannot guarantee the outcome of any case, we can promise to listen, to advise, and to deliver unwavering legal advocacy on your behalf.
 Contact us at (478) 742-3381 or use this convenient online contact form.